JHodgkins/MSP3-Movie2Archive/docs/testing/TESTING.md

 ![Tab order test](/docs/testing/accessibility_testing_images/tab_order_test.png)

 ### Landmark test
-Screen reader users can use landmarks to navigate to sections within a page more qquickly than navigating through each element on the page, landmarks are ued as a form of navigation.
+Screen reader users can use landmarks to navigate to sections within a page more quickly than navigating through each element on the page, landmarks are used as a form of navigation.
-These landmarks have been implemented using HTML5 semantic markup and where appropriate such as tab able items, ARIA has also been used where an item would need a role to identify itself.
+These landmarks have been implemented using HTML5 semantic markup and where appropriate such as tabbable items, ARIA has also been used where an item would need a role to identify itself.
 ![Landmark test](/docs/testing/accessibility_testing_images/landmark_tet.png)

 ### Heading test